danielbankhead/jetta/docs/request.md

             const messageInEnglish = jetta.error[results.error.type].message.en
             ```

-            - See `jetta.error` for additional details

           - `details` OBJECT
             - The native `Error` object
-            - Due to the nature of requests this may not always be available, so use `type` whenever `jetta.error[results.error.type].details === false`.
+            - Due to the nature of requests this may not always be available, thus set to `null`

-            - See `jetta.error` for additional details
+            - _NOTE_: correlates with `jetta.error[results.error.type].details === false`.

+          - `message` STRING
+            - The error message, using `preferredErrorLanguage` if available

       - `options` OBJECT
         - The options used for this request _before_ merging parameters
+        - Useful for debugging

         - _NOTE_: See `requestOptionsFinal` to see the finalized options used in the request